|Ask the Experts|

-We are using halogen free solder paste SAC305type "no clean" for our circuit board assemblies.
+We are using halogen free solder paste SAC305 type "no clean" for our circuit board assemblies.
 We are cleaning using an ultrasonic cleaning system with an aqueous cleaning medium specifically designed for ultrasonic cleaners.

-Without actually seeing the discoloration, it' difficult totell if it's an oxidation problem possibly caused by a component of thecleaning agent or a true white residue issue.
-If it is a white residueproblem, that may be even more difficult to pinpoint the cause as these may berooted in the following:
+Without actually seeing the discoloration, it' difficult to tell if it's an oxidation problem possibly caused by a component of the cleaning agent or a true white residue issue.
+If it is a white residue problem, that may be even more difficult to pinpoint the cause as these may be rooted in the following:

-However, I want to comment on the cleaning process you describe.J-STD-001, 8.2.b prohibits ultrasonic cleaning of assemblies unless you have documentation (available for review) that " ...the use of ultrasonics does notdamage the mechanical or electrical performance of the product or components being cleaned."
+However, I want to comment on the cleaning process you describe.J-STD-001, 8.2.b prohibits ultrasonic cleaning of assemblies unless you have documentation (available for review) that " ...the use of ultrasonics does not damage the mechanical or electrical performance of the product or components being cleaned."

 NASA/Marshall Space Flight Center